Pydart-Intelli-Corp/pydart.in/INTERNSHIP_README.md

 3. Update validation logic
 4. Test with API integration

+### Adding New Internship Types
+1. Add new options to the internship dropdown in `InternshipRegistrationForm.tsx`
+2. Update documentation in README.md
+3. Coordinate with backend API to handle new types

 ### Customizing Pricing
 Modify the `calculateAmount` function in the form component.